carloskaustin/MHC-Datathon-Project/README.md

 - Selected charts integrated into a PowerPoint slide deck for final presentation.

+## 🧠 Lessons Learned

+Understand the dataset deeply by studying the data dictionary

+- Use the data dictionary to confirm exactly what each column represents (definitions, units, time zones, valid values) so analyses and visuals don’t misinterpret fields.

+Don’t get stuck on one idea.

+- Be willing to pivot from you original idea or ask new questions as patterns emerge.
+An iterating process allows for clearer research questions and more actionable findings.

 ## 🚀 Next Steps

 - Develop a pricing model to adequately match fine amounts to the level of delay each violation type causes for NYC buses.